besttime-app/BestTime-Documentation/source/includes/_queryendpointsquiethours.md

    The `venue_id` is used to perform queries.
   &nbsp;
  - venue_info.**venue_timezone** `string`
    The timezone of the venue.
+E.g. `America/Los Angeles`
   &nbsp;